bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 "Please unhand me," Brian finally said, taking a step back, towards a clearing with fewer people.
 He could not believe that he was talking to Kathy, and *that* was the first thing he said.

 "Have you ever thought about the subtle differences between yak cheese and goat cheese?"
 What was he doing.
 The dairy maid, and cheese-dish genius was way better and explaining the cheese creation process.
 It took days, but alwyas turned  out spectacularly.
-Hw would need to ask her how she suggests serving the goat-cheese processed with lemon juice, rather than the goat-cheese processed with vinegar.
+How would need to ask her how she suggests serving the goat-cheese processed with lemon juice, rather than the goat-cheese processed with vinegar.

 To Brian's surprise, and delight, Kathy removed the hand on his elbow, and straightened up and said, "Okay, so a even mixture between the two, served on a sourdough with  honey is my favorite.
 I learned it from Jenny the Dairy Maid.
 Have you tried her cheeses?"